TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Package*

         A Package is a bundle of files and resources used for installing and configuring extensions or functionalities in TYPO3.
-Commonly, TYPO3 extensions are provided as "Composer Packages", where this term is the short form of.
+Usually, TYPO3 extensions are available as "Composer Packages", hence the term "package".

     ..  _page-frame---tree-frame---module-frame---navigation-frame:
     -   *Page Frame / Tree Frame / Module Frame / Navigation Frame*

-        Page frame, Tree frame, and Module frame are various sections in the TYPO3 backend used for displaying and navigating content and modules.
+        Page frame, Tree frame, and Module frame are sections in the TYPO3 backend where content and modules are displayed and can be navigated.

     ..  _page-tree:
     -   *Page Tree*

-        The Page Tree is a hierarchical representation of the page structure in the TYPO3 backend used for navigating and managing the website.
-It is shown in the middle section of the TYPO3 Backend in the places where content is edited.
+        The Page Tree is a hierarchical representation of the page structure in the TYPO3 backend.
+It is
+        displayed in the middle section of the TYPO3 Backend where content is edited.

     ..  _page-view:
     -   *Page View*

-        The Page View is a view in the TYPO3 backend used for editing and managing individual page content.
+        The Page View is a view in the TYPO3 backend where page content is edited and managed.

     ..  _pagebuilder:
     -   *Page builder* / *Sitepackage Builder*

         A Sitepackage Builder, or Pagebuilders, are tools in TYPO3 for creating and designing page layouts and content.
-They are often used to create "Sitepackage extensions", which define the central TYPO3 frontend look and the definitions of content elements.
-Since these sitepackages can often be repetitive and contain boilerplate code, buliders can help to auto-generate these sitepackages.
+They are often used to create "Sitepackage extensions", which define the TYPO3 frontend appearance and the definitions of content elements.
+Since these sitepackages can often be repetitive and contain boilerplate code, builders can help to auto-generate these sitepackages.

     ..  _pagerenderer: